truenas/documentation/content/CORE/CORETutorials/Sharing/SMB/SMBShare.md

 A default Access Control List is also applied to the dataset.
 This default ACL is restrictive and only allows access to the dataset owner and group.
-You can modify this ACL later according to your use case.
+You can change this ACL later according to your use case.

 ### Create Local User Accounts

 By default, all new local users are members of a built in SMB group called **builtin users**.
 You can use this group to grant access to all local users on the server.
 You can use additional [groups]({{< relref "/CORE/CORETutorials/SettingUpUsersAndGroups.md" >}}) to fine-tune permissions to large numbers of users.
-User accounts built-in to TrueNAS or that do not have the **smb** flag set cannot be used for SMB access.
+User accounts built-in to TrueNAS cannot access SMB.
+User accounts that do not have the the **smb** flag set cannot access SMB.
 {{< expand "Why not just allow anonymous access to the share?" "v" >}}
-Although anonymous or guest access to the share is possible, this is a security vulnerability and is being deprecated by the major SMB client vendors.
+Anonymous or guest access to the share is possible, but this is a security vulnerability.
+Anonymous or guest access is being deprecated by the major SMB client vendors.
 This partly because signing and encryption are not possible for guest sessions.
 {{< /expand >}}
 {{< expand "What about LDAP users?" "v" >}}
-When LDAP is configured and you want users from the LDAP server to have access the SMB share, go to **Directory Services > LDAP > ADVANCED MODE** and set **Samba Schema**.
-However, local TrueNAS user accounts no longer have access to the share.
+With LDAP configured, users from the LDAP server can have access the SMB share.
+Go to **Directory Services > LDAP > ADVANCED MODE** and set **Samba Schema**.
+Caution: local TrueNAS user accounts no longer have access to the share.
 {{< /expand >}}

 ### Tune the Dataset ACL

-After a dataset and accounts are created, determine your access requirements and adjust the dataset ACL to match.
+After creating a dataset and the needed accounts, determine access requirements.
+Adjust the dataset ACL to match.
 To edit the ACL, go to **Storage > Pools**, open the options for the new dataset, and click **Edit Permissions**.
+Many home users often add a new entry that grants the following access:
-Many home users typically add a new entry that grants *FULL_CONTROL* to the *builtin_users* group with the flags set to *INHERIT*.
+*FULL_CONTROL* to the *builtin_users* group with the flags set to *INHERIT*.
 See the [Permissions article]({{< relref "/CORE/CORETutorials/Storage/Pools/Permissions.md" >}}) for more details.

 ## Creating the SMB Share